awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-synthetics-canary.md

 ### Ref<a name="aws-resource-synthetics-canary-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the canary, such as `MyCanary`\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the name of the canary, such as `MyCanary`\.

-For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-synthetics-canary-return-values-fn--getatt"></a>

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The `Fn::GetAtt`intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

-For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using the `Fn::GetAtt`intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-synthetics-canary-return-values-fn--getatt-fn--getatt"></a>

+`Code.SourceLocationArn`  <a name="Code.SourceLocationArn-fn::getatt"></a>
+Property description not available\.

 `Id`  <a name="Id-fn::getatt"></a>
 The ID of the canary\.